OpenRakis/Spice86/README.md

 ## Misc
 ### C Drive
-It is possible to provide a C: Drive for emulated DOS functions with the option **--cDrive**.
+It is possible to provide a C: Drive for emulated DOS functions with the option **--CDrive**.
 Default is current folder.
 For some games you may need to set the C drive to the game folder.

 ### Emulated program arguments
-You can pass arguments (max 127 chars!) to the emulated program with the option **--exeArgs**.
+You can pass arguments (max 127 chars!) to the emulated program with the option **--ExeArgs**.
 Default is empty.

 ### Time
 The emulated Timer hardware of the PC (Intel 8259) supports measuring time from either:
 - The real elapsed time.
 Speed can be altered with parameter **--timeMultiplier**.
 - The number of instructions the emulated CPU executed.
-This is the behaviour that is activated with parameter **--instructionsPerSecond** and is forced when in GDB mode so that you can debug with peace of mind without the timer triggering.
+This is the behaviour that is activated with parameter **--InstructionsPerSecond** and is forced when in GDB mode so that you can debug with peace of mind without the timer triggering.

 ### Screen refresh
 Screen is refreshed 30 times per second and each time a VGA retrace wait is detected (see VideoBiosServicesDispatcher::tick3DA).